 Support for Substance Abuse or Addiction

 The University has both policies and resources to support students struggling with substances issues.
-Our comprehensive strategy, Think First, is designed to help students make healthier choices and embedded in our efforts are opportunities for personal counseling and assessment, a group support system, and meaningful healthy social alternatives.
-To refer someone or for more information, please contact the University Counseling Services at 931.598.1325 or the Associate Dean of Students at 931.598.1109.
+Our comprehensive strategy, Think First, is designed to help students make healthier choices; embedded in our efforts are opportunities for personal counseling and assessment, a group support system, and meaningful healthy social alternatives.
+To refer someone or for more information, please contact the University Wellness Center's Counseling and Psychological Service (CAPS) at 931.598.1325 or the Associate Dean of Students at 931.598.1109.